janusboandersen/dotfiles/template/buildsystem/cmake/readme.markdown

 * ...

 _Don't_:
-* Use functions that work directly on the directory structure:
+* Use functions that affect compilation settings for all targets (because it becomes hard to reason about and hard to manage, and doesn't scale well):
     * `add_compile_options()`, `include_directories()`, `link_directories()`, `link_libraries()`.
-* Write explicit compiler flags as settings - let CMake decide
+* Write explicit compiler flags as settings (instead let CMake decide to maintain portability and flexibility)
-* Use variables and globbing directly in the code (that should only be in the Makefile)
+* Use variables in the CMake spec (because it introduces the risk for hard to debug errors - e.g. a mis-spelled variable name resolves to blank text)
+* Use file globbing directly in the CMake spec (because it doesn't add the flexibility that you think, the buildsystem Makefile doesn't get affected when files are added, yet it introduces non-target-focused code).

 ## Declare your project
 You declare your project by something like `project(projectname VERSION 1.0.0 LANGUAGES CXX)`.